LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Methodology

-Among all plausible alternatives, \(x_{\mathrm{cf}}\) should represent the minimal set of changes needed to alter the model’s decision, while preserving spatiotemporal coherence.
-To achieve this, the generation process is guided along trajectories aligned with the decision boundary of \(f_{\phi}\), using classifier gradients to ensure that modifications are sparse and causally relevant.
+Among all plausible alternatives, \(x_{\mathrm{cf}}\) should capture the minimal set of changes needed to alter the model’s decision, while preserving spatiotemporal coherence.
+To achieve this, the generation process is guided along trajectories aligned with the decision boundary of \(f_{\phi}\), using classifier gradients to ensure that modifications are causally relevant.